-For the Citibank Plus Everyday account, the VISA exchange rate is used at the time of transaction.
+For the Citibank Plus Everyday account, the Mastercard exchange rate is used at the time of transaction.
 This exchange rate has a commission built into it, which means that you don’t pay any additional fees on top of the rate.

 The Citibank Plus account is a fee-free everyday account.
 In the event that your card is lost or stolen, you will need to contact Citibank directly.

 For fee-free overseas withdrawals, you will need to withdraw from a Citibank-branded ATM in Scandinavia.
 Bear in mind that while Citibank might not charge you for overseas withdrawals, the owner of the ATM machine might.

 If you visit the Citibank website, you can locate your nearest ATM or branch anywhere in the world by using their ‘Find Citi Locations.’
 Please note that although Citibank will not charge a fee for withdrawals from Citibank-branded ATMS, some ATMS may owner charge fees.